UN7FGO/SWR_Ant_Sw/README.md

 # SWR_Ant_Sw
-Simple SWR-meter with antenna switch
+This is simple SWR-meter with antenna switch? based on LED&KEY module (TM1638).

+A detailed description can be found on my website http://un7fgo.gengen.ru/?p=1412 (in Russian).